BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_FacetData.md

     // use the vector3 localProj here ...
 }
 ```
+###### Note
+As said before, the returned facet index from all these former methods are the same values than the PickingInfo or pickable SPS `faceId` values.
+So, you can easily mix all these features together.
+Ex : to get the facet normal from a picked mesh.

 ###### Example
 A rotating torus knot with facet data enabled and a Solid Particle System (SPS) moving balls with simple custom physics :